Single Concept Comparison

 Qualitative comparison between our method and custom diffusion(CD) with multiple given concept.

-Overview of our proposed ClassDiffusion.
-Our semantic preservation loss (SPL) is calculated by measuring the cosine distance between text features extracted from the same text transformer (using EOS tokens as text features following CLIP) for phrases with personalized tokens and phrases with only superclasses.
+The framework of ClassDiffusion.
+The personalization fine-tuning strategy is based on Custom Diffusion, which primarily fine-tunes the K and V parameters in the transformer block.
+Our semantic preservation loss (SPL) is calculated by measuring the cosine distance between text features extracted from the same text transformer (using EOS tokens as text features following CLIP) for phrases with personalized tokens and phrases with only super-class.

 @article{huang2024classdiffusion,